SoftwareAG/cumulocity-sdk-c/README.md

 git clone --recursive git@bitbucket.org:m2m/cumulocity-sdk-c.git
 ```

-* Define your init.mk with device specific CXXFLAGS, LDFLAGS, LDLIBS (see common.mk for reference), and CXX if cross compiling.
+* Define your init.mk with device specific CPPFLAGS, CXXFLAGS, LDFLAGS, LDLIBS (see common.mk for reference), and CXX if cross compiling.
 * Copy the template *Makefile*:

 ```